Ways of Wisdom study circle, spring 2020.

 These COVID times remind us of our profound inter-connectedness and also the cost of forgetting.
 In our last meeting, we followed the flow of the river and Bayo's invitation to a place beyond fixed ideas and solutions, a place of grief and longing.

 When we are overwhelmed in these times, when we lose connection or a place to stand, where can we go for refuge that isn't another form of distraction, withdrawal or denial?
 As we come together in our circle, let's learn from each other about remembering, reconnecting, rewilding, and creating sanctuary.
-As part of this exploration, Andrea Currie will share her own story of reconnection.
+As part of this exploration, Andrea Currie will share her own story of reconnection to her Indigenous roots.

 When you experience fear, anxiety or separation, what do you do to reconnect with an experience of basic ground, okay-ness, wholeness?
 Is there a place, a ritual, a relationship, a practice, a community you go to?
 We will share some of these examples in our circle.